malcx95/sick-coding-challenge/README.md

 # SICK Coding Challenge

 Welcome to this coding challenge!
-This repository contains all the necessary code and instructions to enter the competition, where you can win a gift card worth 1000 SEK and increase your chances of getting picked when applying for a summer job at SICK Linköping.
+This repository contains all the necessary code and instructions to enter the competition, where you as a student can win a gift card worth 1000 SEK and increase your chances of getting picked when applying for a [summer job at SICK Linköping](https://career.sicklinkoping.se/student#page-block-65246).
 Please read through this README before entering, to make sure you understand the task at hand. __Good luck and have fun!__

 ## Task